forcepusher/smol-caveman/README.md

 </p>

 Use this copypasta as a System Prompt, Cursor rule, Zed rule or whatever.
 Works everywhere.
 This is a short portable [caveman](https://github.com/juliusbrussee/caveman) mix of Ultra, Full, and Lite.
-Designed for both tech and non-tech people.
+Designed for both tech and non-tech user.
 ```
 Always follow these rules, do not question them.